elucian/bee/syntax/keywords.md

 | error    | Associated with trial to patch one errors
 | other    | Associated with trial to patch other errors
 | final    | Associated with trial to finalize the trial block
-| done     | Close do, when and trial control blocks
+| do       | Begin a statement region for when, quest and trial blocks
-| do       | Start unconditional anonymous block / local context
+| done     | Finalize when, quest and trial control blocks
 | with     | Start qualifier suppression block
 | quest    | Create a multi-block selection statement
 | match    | Associated to quest, create one branch
-| none     | Assicuated to quses, create alternative branch
+| none     | Associated to quest, create alternative branch

 ## Interruption keywords